-Both these high-end graphics card support the latest graphics APIs for games that include DirectX 12, OpenGL 4.5 and Vulkan.
-Also both these graphics cards come with their variable refresh rate screen tearing preventing technology in games.
+Both these high-end graphics cards support the latest graphics APIs for games that include DirectX 12, OpenGL 4.5, and Vulkan.
+Also, both these graphics cards come with their variable refresh rate screen tearing preventing technology in games.
 GTX 1070 calls it G-Sync and for AMD it is known as FreeSync.

 Check out: Best G-Sync and FreeSync Monitors for Gaming

 Both these graphics cards support multi-GPU setup.
 GeForce GTX 1070 Ti comes with 2-Way SLI and AMD Radeon RX Vega 56 comes with mGPU or multi-GPU technology.
 Earlier this mGPU was known by the name Crossfire for the AMD Radeon graphics cards.